 - Can I apply remotely?

-- Can I pay deposit and application fees remotely?
+- Can I pay my deposit and application fees remotely?

 Step 8: Sign the Lease

 Once you’re happy with everything, it is now time to sign the lease.
+If you need help choosing between two apartments, narrow down to your winner first.
 Before signing everything, make sure the lease includes all the information you’ve already discussed with the landlord or real estate agent so that everything is in writing.
 This helps to eliminate any misunderstandings later.
-Be sure you have read and understand the entire lease.
+Be sure you have read and understood the entire lease.

 Renting an apartment without physically seeing it may not be easy, but it’s possible in many apartment buildings.
 It may not be for everyone, but if you have to rent an apartment sight unseen, a step-by-step process can help you get there and avoid potentially costly mistakes.